azibn/automated_exocomet_hunt/README.md

 to format contents of the entire directory.

-### But it works on my computer??
+### Docker

 You can use this pipeline with Docker if the setup fails for whatever reason, or if you just fancy a Dockerised container.
 If you are not familiar with Docker [this page](https://www.docker.com/resources/what-container) is a good starting point.
-But don't worry, you don't really need to know how it works to use it.
-This is still in development, so if there are any issues do get in touch.
+But don't worry, you don't really need to know how it works to use it!
+This is still in development, as we're still working out the system requirements etc, so if there are any issues do get in touch.